aryan10293/recipeApp/README.md

 </a>

-Platform to help connect athletes!
+An app to help find your cooking needs and connect with other chefs or hobbiest!

 ## Tech used: